Efficient Full-frequency GW Calculations using a Lanczos Method

 where the required number of auxiliary basis functions $N_\mu$ for accurately representing the orbital pairs is expected to be small and scale as $O(N)$ and $\mathcal{C}^\mu_{nm}$ are fitting coefficients.
 With the approximation given in Eq.~\ref{eq:df}, one can calculate integrals $(kl|nm)$, which contribute to the elements of $\mathbf{C}$ and $\mathbf{D}$, with the following equations

 These methods reduce four-center integrals to two-center integrals and also factorize $\mathbf{C}$ and $\mathbf{D}$ as products of small matrices to accelerate the matrix-vector products.
-We used the interpolative separable density fitting (ISDF) method in our implementation~\cite{LU2015329,Gao_2022,hu2020_ISDF_LRTDDFT}.
-One can further exploit the point-group symmetries to make the matrix $\mathbf{C}$ block diagonal and simplify the calculation of matrix-vector products~\cite{gao2020}.
+Here we used the interpolative separable density fitting (ISDF) method to efficiently construct low-rank approximations of orbital pairs~\cite{LU2015329,Gao_2022,hu2020_ISDF_LRTDDFT}.
+Additionally, one can further exploit the point-group symmetries to make the Casida matrix $\mathbf{C}$ block diagonal and simplify the calculation of matrix-vector products~\cite{gao2020}.